Psalms 27:5

 - Darby Bible

-For in the time of trouble he will hide me in his pavilion: in the secret of his tabernacle will he hide me; he will set me up upon a rock.
+For in the day of trouble he shall keep me secretly in his pavilion: in the covert of his tabernacle shall he hide me; he shall lift me up upon a rock.

 For in the day of trouble he will keep me secretly in his pavilion.
 In the covert of his tabernacle he will hide me.
 He will lift me up on a rock.